nujabes403/generator-klay-dapp/generators/app/templates/tutorial/6-3-frontend-count-component.md

 }
 ```

-Since we have contract instance, we can call contract method now. out contract instnace has property, `methods`.
+Since we have contract instance, we can call contract method now. out contract instance has property, `methods`.
 It contains functions declared on deployed address, for example, `count`, `lastParticipant`, `plus`, `minus`.

 In above code, `getCount` function is declared as `async` function.
 Since contract function call returns promise value, it is useful to declare function as `async`.